drupal-soda/soda-profile/README.md

-# Small Open DAta framework
+# Small Open Data framework
 This is the installation profile for Drupal SODA distribution.

 ## What is SODA?